 Tips for quitting alcohol

-In 2019, according to the National Institutes of Health (NIH), 14.5 million people in the United States were affected by alcohol use disorder.
+In 2019, according to the National Institutes of Health (NIH),

 Alcohol misuse problems vary in severity, and a person with severe alcohol dependence should seek medical help.
 This is because quitting on their own, particularly via a cold turkey approach, may be very dangerous.